 Dara's Thanksgiving Wine Picks

 The following wines will definitely put the thanks in your Thanksgiving.
 If your wine store doesn't have the exact match, ask for a substitution.
-The following wines, priced from #12 to $85, are Pinot noirs, including the bubbly Chandon.
+The following wines are Pinot noirs, including the bubbly Chandon.